Why not make a weekend of it in modish Margate, rakish Ramsgate, and ‘bad boy’ Broadstairs?

 Margate is the centre of a cultural renaissance.
 It’s breathtaking, it’s exciting, and we’d love you to enjoy it with us.

-- In 2013, publishers of the Rough Guides ranked Margate seventh of the world’s ‘must see’ destinations.
+- The publishers of the Rough Guides recently ranked Margate seventh of the world’s ‘must see’ destinations.

 - During his exile in Brazil, Great Train Robber Ronnie Biggs famously hankered after a cool pint of beer on the seafront at… (you guessed it) Margate.

 The world-lauded Turner Contemporary is a destination gallery that showcases both ultra-modern and historical art.
 It’s already brought together pieces by local avant-gardist Tracey Emin and Margate favourite, J.M.W.
 Turner.
-Currently, Grayson Perry is the theme of the major exhibition there.
+Not too long ago, Grayson Perry was the subject of the major exhibition there and I bumped into him at the Turner’s rat her fine public cafeteria.

 A stone’s throw away, just past Manning’s seafood stall, is Margate’s rejuvenated Old Town.
 Here you’ll find acclaimed galleries, vintage shops and chilled-out cafes rubbing shoulders with fish and chip shops, traditional pubs, ice cream parlours, and the Margate Museum.
 Organisations like LIMBO, RESORT and CRATE encourage and enable a myriad of exhibitions, events, artists residencies, as well as providing studio space for the many artists who are flooding to the area.

-This year, Britain’s “original Pleasure Park”, the world-famous Dreamland Margate, has been reborn, thanks to a loving team of experts, including designer Wayne Hemingway.
-Expect a huge reconstructed wooden rollercoaster, historic sideshows, classic rides, and plenty more.
+A couple of years ago, Britain’s “original Pleasure Park,” the world-famous Dreamland Margate, was reborn, thanks to a loving team of experts, including designer Wayne Hemingway.
+Attractions include a huge reconstructed wooden rollercoaster, historic sideshows, classic rides, and plenty more.

 No one knows who created the eerily stunning Shell Grotto, or why.
 First discovered in 1835, the underground caves are Grade I listed and decorated with mosaics of almost 5 million shells.
 Sherlock Holmes creator, Sir Arthur Conan Doyle, investigated the Grotto, favouring a theory that it had supernatural origins, but could find no proof either way.

-Most of your Saturday in Thanet will be taken up with Buzzcocks, Chicken Shack, The Slambovian Circus of Dreams, and all the other great acts at the delicious Margate Rock & Blues 2016.
+Most of your weekend in Thanet will be taken up with Wilko Johnson, Lindisfarne, Steve Harley & Cockney Rebel, and all the other great acts at the delicious Margate Rhythm & Rock 2019.
 Check out the venue, while you’re there.
 For over a century, Margate’s Winter Gardens have hosted events featuring huge international acts, ranging from Dame Nellie Melba, to Max Miller, to Laurel & Hardy, to The Beatles, to the Kaiser Chiefs.

 A few minutes’ walk away you’ll find the Theatre Royal, the second-oldest working theatre in the UK, and take a walk along the coast to Cliftonville, for Britain’s smallest Victorian theatre, The Tom Thumb (1896), still punching well above its weight.